Welcome back to the third part of the series on building wealth and the new millionaires. Today we focus on millionaire demographics.

 Marital status: 90% married; 10% divorced and now single.
 Those married have been so for an average of 18 years.

 Where they live: Mostly in US urban population centers.
 Some in the city, most in suburbs.
-A couple study participants lived in mid-size towns.
+A couple of study participants lived in mid-size towns.
 No one considered themselves living in a rural area.

 Working: Yes.
 At least one partner in the household was working full time.
-In about 30% of the households the 2nd spouse was also working.
+In about 30% of the households, the 2nd spouse was also working.
 If the 2nd spouse was not employed, they were usually a stay at home Mom or Dad.
 Despite being millionaires, no one considered themselves retired.

 Occupation: The overwhelming majority were Corporate professionals.
 They ranged from managers, directors and senior executives.
 None owned their own business as their primary source of income.
 A few had small business initiatives on the side.
 They mainly consisted of rental properties.
-There were a few other types of occupations represented like doctors, lawyers and accountants.
+There were a few other types of occupations represented like doctors, lawyers, and accountants.